-- The definitions associated with University Policy 1025: Policy on Harassment, Discrimination, and Sexual Assault;
+- The definitions associated with University Policy 1025: Policy on Harassment, Discrimination, and Sexual Assault.

-- Individual responsibilities in receiving and reporting a disclosure of sexual harassment, sexual assault, stalking, and domestic or dating violence;
+- Individual responsibilities in receiving and reporting a disclosure of sexual harassment, sexual assault, stalking, and domestic or dating violence.

-- what behavioral signs may indicate someone is being subjected to inappropriate behavior;
+- What behavioral signs may indicate someone is being subjected to inappropriate behavior.

-- what to do about “consensual relationships";
+- What to do about “consensual relationships.”

-- the resources and processes for initiating a complaint;
+- The resources and processes for initiating a complaint.

-- learning about reporting child sexual abuse and neglect.
+- Learning about reporting child sexual abuse and neglect.

 - Complete the workshop online using the on-demand module of the workshop described below.

-- Compliance Workshop: Policy 1025; Title IX; VAWA & Minors (instructor-led, 120 minutes)
+- Compliance Workshop: Policy 1025; Title IX; VAWA & Minors (instructor-led, up to 120 minutes)

-- Compliance Workshop – via WebEx: Policy 1025; Title IX; VAWA & Minors (instructor-led, 120 minutes)
+- Compliance Workshop – via Zoom: Policy 1025; Title IX; VAWA & Minors (instructor-led, up to120 minutes)